jbgraham073/ai_group_project_3/README.md

 * Metric: UI is functional & intuitive to use
 * Measurement: User intuitively knows how to operate system and system functions as expected

-## BERT Modeling
-[...yada yada using the MuSE dataset from Kaggle...yada yada]

 ### MuSE: The Musical Sentiment Dataset (found on [Kaggle](https://www.kaggle.com/datasets/cakiki/muse-the-musical-sentiment-dataset))

 The process of producing this dataset is described in the paper [Toward a Musical Sentiment (MuSe) Dataset for Affective Distant Hearing](https://www.academia.edu/75793892/Toward_a_Musical_Sentiment_MuSe_Dataset_for_Affective_Distant_Hearing), which was presented at the CHR 2020 workshop on Computational Humanities Research.